microsoft/mimalloc/bin/readme.md

 ### Other Platforms

-You always link with `mimalloc-override.dll` but for different platforms you may need a specific `mimalloc-redirect.dll`:
+You always link with `mimalloc.dll` but for different platforms you may need a specific redirection DLL:

 - __x64__: `mimalloc-redirect.dll`.
 - __x86__: `mimalloc-redirect32.dll`.
 Use for older 32-bit Windows programs.